Vincent-VietTran/disinformer-clue-gen/EN/Books/clue_analysis_matrices/game2_clue_analysis.md

 ### Misinformed Clues: 3/5
 **Good - Meets requirements**

-These clues are very general and could apply to almost any narrative.
-'The story's narrative describes an event, which is set in a specific location, with a cast of characters' is true for all three choices.
-Similarly, 'The story's narrative explores a human experience, which features a cast of characters, and a setting' is also universally true.
-They provide minimal ambiguity, leaning towards being too vague rather than productively confusing.
+These clues are true for all options as they describe general thriller/mystery elements like complex characters, plot twists, discovery, and the pursuit of truth.
+They create genuine ambiguity but are not overly specific.

 ✅ Strengths:
 - Attempt to create ambiguity